vertesy/MarkdownReports/README.md

   - **Show filtering results with a one liner**: `whist(rnorm(1000), vline = .5, filtercol = T)`.
 - *Although **currently** plotting is implemented as an enhanced **base graphic**, but the concept could easily be extended to **ggplot**.*
   Yet, you can still use ggplot, because you equally well save and report them by either `wplot_save_this()` or the `pdfA4plot_on()` and `pdfA4plot_off()` functions.
+- It is all achieved in ~ 1600 lines of well documented code compiled into a proper R-package.
+- ​

 <br><br>